euler-xyz/liquidation-bot-v2/README.md

 Configuration through `.env` file:

 REQUIRED:
-- `LIQUIDATOR_ADDRESS, LIQUIDATOR_PRIVATE_KEY` - public/private key of EOA that will be used to liquidate
+- `LIQUIDATOR_EOA, LIQUIDATOR_PRIVATE_KEY` - public/private key of EOA that will be used to liquidate

 - `RPC_URL` - RPC provider endpoint (Infura, Rivet, Alchemy etc.)